 Dessert – Puddings, cinnamon scrolls, brownies, cakes, cheesecake, and peach cobbler – the list is endless.

 It is all about the preparation all ingredients need to be cut, weighed, and measured before cooking can commence.

-Browning would need to be carried out in a separate pan as the traditional slow cooker will not heat up quickly enough or on a high enough temperature to achieve this.
+Browning would need to be carried out in a separate pan as the traditional slow cooker will not heat up quickly enough or at a high enough temperature to achieve this.

-After browning, if the recipe calls for it, the largest pieces, root vegetables, meat on the bone, go on the bottom of the pot and layer up accordingly.
+After browning, if the recipe calls for it, the largest pieces, of root vegetables, and meat on the bone, go on the bottom of the pot and layer up accordingly.

 Lastly, liquids and other ingredients are added.

 Select either low and slow or high cook control – add the lid and the cooking process has started.